 Geriatric Outpatient Services

 After your referral is reviewed, if your loved one is able to continue living in their home, or at a long term care home, you may be offered outpatient or outreach services.
-You may be offered service through our Geriatric Mental Health Clinic, located in the Durham Community Clinic in the Whitby Mall.
+You may be offered service through our Geriatric Mental Health Clinic, located in the Durham Community Clinic in the Whitby Mall or through the Geriatric Transitional Outreach service which offers short-term consultation and/or transitional support at home or a retirement residence for individuals who cannot attend in-person or OTN appointments.
 If the client is a resident of a long term care home they may be offered service through our Long Term Care (LTC) Outreach Team.
 Our intake team will be in touch with you to discuss details.

 Geriatric Inpatient Units

 If your loved one is offered service within one of our geriatric inpatient units, we will communicate with the sending facility to gather information and make the transition as smooth as possible.
 Transportation will be arranged by the sending facility.

 Where applicable, you will be invited to a Welcome Meeting that includes all members of the care team and community supports within one week of arrival on the unit.

 The Gertiatric Inpatient team provides care that is aligned with the Health Quality Ontario Quality Standards for the Behavioural Symptoms of Dementia.